 Mufti Days: We hold a mufti day usually once a term.
 A gold coin donation is asked on these days, often to support local community needs, Lenten appeals or the Missions.

-Stationery: At the start of the year, stationary packs are available to be downloaded from the OfficeMax myschool.co.nz website.
+Stationery: At the start of the year, stationery packs are available to be downloaded from the OfficeMax myschool.co.nz website.
 Sometimes during the year, your tamariki may require replacement stationary.
-We keep a supply in the office to be purchased and we can forward you the invoice.
+We keep a supply in the office to be purchased and we will forward you the invoice via the Edge app.